Waziup/Waziup-KijaniCooling_advanced_supervisory_platform/README.md

 # Running the virtual plant
 ## On Windows

-1. Create a virtual environment:
+1. Create a virtual environment by running the command:

 ```
 python -m venv env